chris-tse/CS4173-Lab5/README.md

 These two lines retrieve the tokens which are used to prevent CSRF attacks.
 In order to make a request, one must have the correct tokens or else the server will reject the request.

 ### Question 2

+If the user can only use the rich text editor, they will not be able to insert malicious scripts into their profile.
+If we inspect the POST request, we can see that if we attempt to insert a script through the editor, characters such as the angle brackets are converted to their respective HTML entities like `&lt;` and `&gt;` for example.
+This prevents the HTML from parsing it as an HTML `script` tag and reading it as a regular string instead.